bmw-tech/widget_driver/widget_driver/doc/drivable_widgets.md

 }
 ```

-The `driver` is the place you go to to get data.
+The `driver` is the place you go to get data.
 Don't grab data directly in the widget from some other data source like a `BLoC` or `Provider` or something.

 If there is data which your widget needs from some other source, then put the logic which grabs that data in the `driver`.
 The `driver` has access to the BuildContext and can easily resolve that data.
 And then the widget can access it via the `driver`.